Wall-Go/WallGoCollision/README.md

 make install
 ```

 This will produce a standalone C++ executable in build/bin and a separate python module in build/lib.
-The 'make install' step will copy these to their defaultl locations at ./bin and ./pybind/lib
+The 'make install' step will copy these to their default locations at ./bin and ./pybind/lib

 To only build the C++ program, use the following cmake flag: